aws/karpenter-provider-aws/website/content/en/preview/reference/metrics.md

 ### `karpenter_disruption_eligible_nodes`
 Number of nodes eligible for disruption by Karpenter.
 Labeled by disruption method and consolidation type.

+### `karpenter_disruption_decisions_total`
+Number of disruption decisions performed.
+Labeled by disruption action, method, and consolidation type.

 ### `karpenter_disruption_consolidation_timeouts_total`
 Number of times the Consolidation algorithm has reached a timeout.
 Labeled by consolidation type.

-### `karpenter_nodepools_allowed_disruptions`
-The number of nodes for a given NodePool that can be disrupted at a point in time.
-Labeled by NodePool.
-Note that allowed disruptions can change very rapidly, as new nodes may be created and others may be deleted at any point.

-### `karpenter_disruption_decisions_total`
-Number of disruption actions performed.
-Labeled by disruption action, method, and consolidation type.

 ## Consistency Metrics